 How to carve kiln-dried wood

-Keep checking the wood softness after every 30 to 60 minutes not to get too soft and saturated.
+Keep checking the wood’s softness every 30 to 60 minutes not to get too soft and saturated.
 When it becomes too soft, it starts deforming when cutting and will not hold detail very well, and soaking wood makes it expand due to water absorption.

 It increases weight.
 However, the process has its shortcomings.
-When the wood starts drying, it cracks, starts to warp, and deform.
-Defamation takes place when it gets too soft.
+When the wood starts drying, it cracks, starts to warp, and deforms.
+Deformation takes place when it gets too soft.
 Start by cleaning off and sharpening the carving tools of your choice.
 They have to meet the conditions of your dried wood.